Curriculum Resource Collection (CRC) Guidelines

 The CRC collection provides resources to support the University's courses in Education and Children's Literature.
 Selection of this material is based on its relevance to the teaching programs of the University.
 The major focus of the collection is on current, relevant, quality resources that support a range of teaching approaches, activities, methods and practicums.

 The collection supports primary education programs and early childhood education at all three campuses, and secondary education primarily at Melbourne and to a limited extent at Geelong.
-The collection also supports Children's Literature studies within the Faculties of Education and Arts at all three campuses.
+The collection also supports Children's Literature studies within the Faculty of Arts and Education at all three campuses.

 Fiction (including picture books)